DeborahBarbedo/DeborahBarbedo.github.io/pt/_posts/2023-06-12-WoE_IV_Calculation.markdown

 # if not specified, date will be used.
 #meta_modify_date: 2021-08-10 11:32:53 +0900
 # check the meta_common_description in _data/owner/[language].yml
-meta_description: "Aprenda como calcular e entender as métricas de Peso da Evidência (WoE) e Valor da Informação (IV), que são amplamente utilizadas para diferenciar indivíduos dignos de crédito dos não dignos de crédito.
-Esta postagem de blog explora esses cálculos usando o conjunto de dados Titanic, com foco em informações de sobrevivência segregadas por gênero.
-Desmistifique os conceitos de IV e WoE para torná-los mais acessíveis e tangíveis.
-Aprofunde-se nos dados e tabelas fornecidos para obter insights e aplicar essas métricas de forma eficaz."
+meta_description: "Aprenda a calcular Weight of Evidence (WoE) e Information Value (IV) em Python utilizando o dataset Titanic.
+Entenda como essas métricas ajudam na seleção de variáveis para modelos de regressão logística e credit scoring."
 # optional
 # please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
 # image viewer can be enabled or disabled for all posts using the "image_viewer_posts: true" setting in _data/conf/main.yml.